sdonoso23/diabetes/README.md

 # diabetes

-Analysis of diabetes experiment on Puni, India
+Analysis of diabetes propensity on Pima Indians